Toric principal bundles, piecewise linear maps and Tits buildings: Introduction

-Recall that a {\it building} is an abstract simplicial complex together with a collection of distinguished subcomplexes, called {\it apartments}, satisfying certain axioms.
-One can think of the notion of a building as a discrete version of the notion of symmetric space from differential geometry and Lie theory.
-To a linear algebraic group $G$, there corresponds a building $\Delta(G)$ whose simplices correspond to parabolic subgroups of $G$, its maximal simplices (i.e. {\it chambers}) correspond to Borel subgroups, and its apartments correspond to maximal tori in $G$.
+Recall that a {\it building} is an abstract simplicial complex together with a collection of distinguished subcomplexes, called {\it apartments}, satisfying certain axioms (Definition \ref{def-building}).
+To a linear algebraic group $G$, there corresponds a building $\Delta(G)$ whose simplices correspond to parabolic subgroups of $G$, its maximal simplices (called \emph{chambers}) correspond to Borel subgroups, and its apartments correspond to maximal tori in $G$.
+We remark that, since every parabolic subgroup contains the solvable radical of $G$, the building $\Delta(G)$ and that of its semisimple quotient, i.e. $\Delta(G_{\textup{ss}})$, can naturally be identified.
+So as, far as the simplicial complex structure of the building is concerned, we can always assume that $G$ is semisimple.